The Three Essential Estate Planning Documents Every Woman and Family Should Know About

 Estate planning can feel overwhelming right now.
 But the core of it is actually simple.
 These three documents are the foundation because they answer the most important question:

-Who should step in to help if something happens to you?
+Who should step in to help if something happens to you while you’re alive?

 That’s it.
 Without these documents, the answer is unclear.
 The state decides.
 The court decides.
 Or your family is left scrambling at the very moment they need clarity.